 Culture of Rice moth, Corcyra cephalonica (Stainton)

-Rice moth, Corcyra cephalonica (Stainton) has been widely used as an efficient alternative host for the mass rearing of many biocontrol agents.
-Bajra grains are coarsely milled and broken into 2-3 pieces in a milling machine.
+Rice moth, C. cephalonica has been widely used as an efficient alternative host for the mass rearing of many biocontrol agents.
+Bajra grains were coarsely milled and broken into 2-3 pieces in a milling machine.
 The broken grains are heat sterilized at 1000C for 1 hour to eliminate the residual population of stored product insects viz., Rhizopertha dominica, Sitotroga cerealella, Tribolium castaneum and fungal contaminants.
-Upon sterilization the grains are cooled under fan in a clean area.
-The grains are then transferred to plastic basins @ 2.5 kg/basin.
+Upon sterilization the grains weare cooled under fan in a clean area.
+The grains were then transferred to plastic basins @ 2.5 kg/basin.
 Groundnut kernel in required quantity is broken using a pounding machine or a mechanical blender (domestic mixer).
 Then 100 g of the broken kernel is transferred to each basin and the contents are hand mixed thoroughly.
 Dry yeast (Bakers) and wettable sulfur is added @ 5g/ basin and the contents are mixed thoroughly.
 A spray of 10 ml of 0.01-0.05% streptomycin sulfate and mixing of the contents follows this.
 This bajra medium is used for rearing Corcyra larvae.
 The eggs used for building up the colony of Corcyra have to be free from contaminants like the moth scales and broken limbs and not exposed to UV light.
 The collections of overnight laid eggs are measured volumetrically to ascertain the number of trays that can be infested with eggs.
 A cc of eggs is known to contain approximately 16000 – 18000 eggs.
 The cumbu medium with Corcyra eggs in desired quantities.
 Per basin 0.5 cc eggs of Corcyra is infested.
 The basins are then covered with clean khada cloth and held tightly with rubber fasteners.
 The adults begin to emerge in 28-30 days after infestation of the eggs.
 The adults can be seen on the inner side of the khada cloth.
 They are either aspirated with mechanical moth collector or collected with specimen tubes.
 The whole operation is carried out in a tent of mosquito net.
 This prevents the large-scale escape of the moths, which if uncontrolled can migrate to the storage area and spoil the grains stored by laying eggs.
 The moths collected are transferred to the oviposition drum @ 1000 pairs per drum at a time.
 The oviposition drums of size 30 x 20 cm are made of galvanized iron.
 The drums rest on tripod frames with legs of height 5cm.
 The bottoms of the drums are provided with wire meshes that enable collection of eggs.
 The adults are provided feed containing honey solution.
 The adult feed is prepared by mixing 50 ml honey with 50 ml water and 5 capsules of vitamin E (Evion).
 The moths lay the eggs in large numbers loosely.
 The scales and broken limbs are also found in larger quantities along with the eggs.
 The collections are cleaned by gently rolling the eggs on filter paper to another container.
 Then they are passed to sieves in series and finally clean eggs are collected.
 The eggs are quantified in measuring cylinders and used for building up the stocks and natural enemy production.

 Mass culturing of Mallada boninensis